Kassi Kuppinger

 8. Red October Squash

-These interestingly shaped squashes, which are actually a type of Hubbard squash, come in a vibrant red color with light orange stripes running vertically across their oddly-shaped bodies.
+These interestingly shaped squashes, which are actually a type of Hubbard squash, come in a vibrant red color with light orange stripes running vertically across their oddly shaped bodies.
 Their unconventional shape and strange stems give them an interesting look that adds originality to any fall display.
 Looks aren't the only notable feature of this variety, however.
 Its sweet and fine-grained flesh also makes for fantastic eating.

-How to Grow Red October Squash
+How To Grow Red October Squash

 Plant this variety of winter squash in the full sun.
 This vining plant needs lots of space to grow, so do not plant anything else within several feet of your Red October squash plant.
 The fruit takes approximately 90-100 days to reach maturity.
 Mature plants can reach up to 24 inches in diameter and often weigh around 6-10 pounds.
 They are hardy to zones 3-12 and can tolerate a wide variety of growing conditions.